hugobots/docker-for-humans/README.md

 ![](./images/docker.png)

 Before we proceed to explain the workflow, let me clarify something here that docker itself uses Linux technologies for it to operation.
 But you might be wondering, how is it possible to use Docker on let's say Windows and Mac then?
 Well docker utilizes some workarounds to achieve that.
 There is a small virtual machine designed for docker to operation, called boot2docker, docker initializes this VM and all the containers then run on this virtual machine.
-However, for mac, in the latest version of dockerthere is no need for this virtual machine as the new Docker.app uses the native hypervisor.framework to run containers.
+However for mac, in the latest version of docker, there is no need for this virtual machine as the new Docker.app uses the native hypervisor.framework to run containers.

 With that out of the way, let's look at the workflow now.
 As you can see there are three key parts to understand for docker i.e. `Dockerfile`, `Docker Image` and `Container`.